Skip to main content

 Nasi Lemak

-Malaysia's national dish consists of fragrant coconut rice served with sambal (spicy sauce), fried anchovies, peanuts, cucumber, and often accompanied by curry or rendang.
+Malaysia's national dish: coconut rice plated with sambal, fried anchovies, peanuts and cucumber, often alongside a curry or rendang.

 Satay